Time off work - overview

 Time off for emergencies

-You’re entitled to take reasonable time off work to deal with unexpected problems or emergencies with close family members, or other people who depend on you.
-This is sometimes called ‘dependant leave’.
+If you’re an employee, you’re entitled to take reasonable time off work to deal with unexpected problems or emergencies with close family members, or other people who depend on you.
+This is called ‘dependant leave’.

 You won’t be paid unless your contract of employment says so, but you don’t have to make it up later on.
 There is no set amount of time you can take off as it depends on the situation.
 You can take time off, for example, when: